MBTA key bus routes: 23

 The 23 Ashmont Station–Ruggles Station via Washington Street has the same endpoints as the 22, but uses a mostly different route.
 It starts out of Ashmont on Talbot Avenue, but turns north on Washington Street, following that onto Warren Street to Nubian station.
 From Nubian, the 23 heads west on Malcolm X Boulevard to Roxbury Crossing and north on Tremont Street to Ruggles station.

 Buses replaced trackless trolleys on April 7, 1962 on the 22 Ashmont–Dudley via Washington Street and Warren.
 It was extended to Ruggles in May 1987 along with the relocation of the Orange Line to the Southwest Corridor.

 A 2017 study of fare-card and vehicle-location data suggested that the 23 and 28 routes were overcrowded, and that this could be ameliorated by extending the 29 route and increasing its service frequency.
-A city-funded program includes fare-free service on routes 23, 28, and 29 from March 1, 2022 to February 29, 2024.
+A city-funded program includes fare-free service on routes 23, 28, and 29 from March 1, 2022 to February 28, 2026.
 No changes to the route were proposed in the May and November 2022 network plans.
+Service changes effective August 24, 2025, increased Route 23 frequency to every 15 minutes or less during all operating hours.
+Service also began operating about one hour later in the evening.